Are you looking for ways to celebrate summer break with your kids? Here are 15 Last Day of School Year Traditions you can do this year!

 15. Write a Letter or Send a Gift to Your Teachers

 One final last day of school year tradition is to send a note of thanks to your teacher.
 My mom was a school teacher and one gift she appreciated the most was a heartfelt note from the parents or the students.
 These special cards or letters are the most meaningful gifts you can give a teacher.
 You could also include a gift card or small gift as a token of appreciation.

 Every year my kids bring in this book to have the teachers sign it.
-I am figuring out how we can get our teachers to sign their books this year.
+It is a great keepsake to have all of the teachers’ special notes to my kids.

 How will you celebrate the end of the school year this year?
 What are some of your last day of school year traditions?